Sales Dashboards

 Stretch

-Visualising these layers as stacked or layered bars (committed as solid colour, best case as lighter, upside as lighter still) gives leadership a clear picture of risk at a glance.
-The shape of the stack tells the story: a tall committed bar with thin upside layers signals a healthy, predictable pipeline.
+Visualising these as layered bars (committed as solid colour, best case as lighter, upside as lighter still) gives leadership a clear picture of risk at a glance.
+A tall committed bar with thin upside layers signals a healthy, predictable pipeline.
 A thin committed bar with towering upside layers signals hope, not certainty.
-For guidance on how executive dashboards use forecast data, see our dedicated guide.

 The dashboard acts as a mirror.
 It reveals CRM hygiene issues immediately and visibly.
 When a manager sees a deal with no activity logged in 30 days sitting in "negotiation," the conversation about data discipline happens naturally.
 The dashboard does not fix CRM habits, but it makes poor habits impossible to ignore.